Banjo-Kazooie (video game): Retrospective reception

 Banjo-Kazooie is occasionally included in "best games" lists by video game publications.
-In terms of best all-time Nintendo 64 entries, it was ranked number seven on IGN's 2000 list, six on NME's 2017 list and Video Games Chronicle's 2021 list (where it tied with Banjo-Tooie), four on a 2022 Nintendo Life list, five by Digital Spy in 2017, eight on rankings by Shacknews in 2021 and GamesRadar in 2022, 13 by SVG.com in 2022, and two on a 2022 Destructoid top-five article.
+In terms of best all-time Nintendo 64 entries, it was ranked number seven on IGN's 2000 list, six on NME's 2017 list and Video Games Chronicle's 2021 list (where it tied with Banjo-Tooie), five by Digital Spy in 2017, eight on rankings by Shacknews in 2021 and GamesRadar in 2022, thirteen by SVG.com in 2022, and two on a 2022 Destructoid top-five article.
 As Mark Beaumont jested, "A bear with a bird rucksack runs around a 3D platform jungle making some of the most annoying noises this side of the guy from Interpol singing – and somehow this made for one of the most engrossing games of a generation."
 It also appeared on unranked N64 game lists, such as in 2014 by Retro Gamer, in 2021 by PC Magazine and 2022 by news.com.au and GameSpot.
 Shacknews called it the fifth best Rare game in 2018, while New York magazine's Vulture website, in 2022, listed it as one of "The 25 Best Games on Nintendo Switch Online."
 In 2009, Game Informer ranked the game 71st in their list of the Top 100 Games Of All Time.
 The same year, Official Nintendo Magazine ranked the game 36th in a list of greatest Nintendo games.
 In 2021, it ranked number 21 on Retro Gamer's special edition of 100 Games To Play Before You Die: Nintendo Consoles Edition.